spookier/Rose/README.md

 - **Game Monitoring**: Tracks game state, champion select phases, and loadout countdowns

 ### Pengu Loader Plugins

 Rose includes a suite of JavaScript plugins that extend the League Client UI:

 - **[ROSE-UI](https://github.com/Alban1911/ROSE-UI)**: Unlocks locked skin previews in champion select, enabling hover interactions on all skins
-- **[ROSE-SkinMonitor](https://github.com/Alban1911/ROSE-SkinMonitor)**: Monitors skin hover events and sends them to the Python backend via WebSocket
+- **[ROSE-SkinMonitor](https://github.com/Alban1911/ROSE-SkinMonitor)**: Monitors currently selected skin's name and sends it to the Python backend via WebSocket
 - **[ROSE-ChromaWheel](https://github.com/Alban1911/ROSE-ChromaWheel)**: Enhanced chroma selection interface for choosing any chroma variant
 - **[ROSE-SettingsPanel](https://github.com/FlorentTariolle/ROSE-SettingsPanel)**: In-client settings panel accessible from the League Client UI
 - **[ROSE-RandomSkin](https://github.com/FlorentTariolle/ROSE-RandomSkin)**: Random skin selection feature
-- **[ROSE-HistoricMode](https://github.com/FlorentTariolle/ROSE-HistoricMode)**: Access to historic and legacy skin variants
+- **[ROSE-HistoricMode](https://github.com/FlorentTariolle/ROSE-HistoricMode)**: Access to the last used skin for every champion

 ## How It Works

-1. **League Client Integration**: Rose activates **Pengu Loader** on startup, which injects the JavaScript plugins into the League Client
+1. **League Client Integration**: Rose activates **[Pengu Loader](https://github.com/FlorentTariolle/ROSE-Pengu)** on startup, which injects the JavaScript plugins into the League Client
 2. **Skin Detection**: When you hover over a skin in champion select, [`ROSE-SkinMonitor`](https://github.com/Alban1911/ROSE-SkinMonitor) detects the selection and sends it to the Python backend
 3. **Skin Preparation**: The backend downloads the skin (if needed) from the LeagueSkins repository and prepares it for injection
 4. **Game Injection**: Using CSLOL tools, Rose injects the selected skin when the game loads, suspending the game process temporarily during injection